World Statesmen.org HOME > return to United States >>

 Islands (as part of Union [Tokelau] Islands).

-1909 Britain recognizes the U.S. claim (confirmed 30 Jan 1918).
+1909 Britain recognizes the U.S. claim after a tax dispute (confirmed]

 4 Mar 1925 Annexed to American Samoa.
+On 13 May 1925, Lt.
+Cmdr.
+C.D.
+Edgar of

 1958 American Samoa's administration appoints the first government

-agent (Piatala Afalava) to administer the island
+agent (Piatala Afalava) to administer the island.

 25 Mar 1981 New Zealand confirms U.S. sovereignty over Swains Island.